Co-NAML-LSTUR: A Combined Model with Attentive Multi-View Learning and Long- and Short-term User Representations for News Recommendation: VI. Conclusion

 \section{VI.
 Conclusion}

 In this paper, we propose Co-NAML-LSTUR, a unified and modular neural framework for personalized news recommendation.
 Our approach addresses key challenges in modeling both user interest diversity and the semantic richness of news content.
 To represent news articles, we design a hybrid encoder that integrates category-aware and content-sensitive features through attentive multi-view learning.
 On the user side, we fuse long- and short-term user preferences by leveraging the strengths of both static profile embeddings and sequential browsing behavior modeling, allowing the model to adapt to dynamic reading patterns.
 A central component of our framework is the incorporation of a click prediction module, which can flexibly switch between dot-product and neural interaction functions.
 Our experiments demonstrate that the neural variant significantly enhances recommendation accuracy, albeit with increased computational cost.
 We conduct extensive evaluations on the MIND dataset, showing that Co-NAML-LSTUR outperforms several state-of-the-art baselines across multiple ranking metrics.
 Additionally, our case study and visual analysis reveal that the model is capable of capturing multi-faceted user interests and generating relevant, diverse recommendations.
-The modularity of Co-NAML-LSTUR makes it a promising foundation for future work.
-It can be easily extended with external knowledge, multi-modal content, or user demographic features to further boost performance and interpretability.
+Our method makes it a promising foundation for future work.
+It can be extended with external knowledge, multi-modal content, or user demographic features to further boost performance and interpretability (such as analyze attention weight distributions, feature importance, and user group variations, provides quantitative interpretability or user-behavior analysis).